-There are 2-channel (23.8 and 31.4GHz) microwave radiometers (MWRs) deployed at each ARM Climate Research Facility site.
+There are 2-channel (23.8 and 31.4GHz) microwave radiometers (MWRs) deployed at each ARM user facility site.
 The observed brightness temperatures from these MWRs can be inverted to retrieve precipitable water vapor (PWV) and cloud liquid water path (LWP), both of which are critical variables to understanding radiative transfer in the atmosphere and clouds.
-The ARM Facility routinely has provided retrieved values of PWV and LWP with the MWR raw (mwrlos) data.
+The ARM facility routinely has provided retrieved values of PWV and LWP with the MWR raw (mwrlos) data.
 These retrievals are based upon a statistical methodology that uses site-dependent monthly retrieval coefficients (Liljegren and Lesht 1996).
 Therefore, if the atmospheric conditions are significantly different than the historical mean conditions that are captured in the retrieval coefficients, the PWV and/or LWP retrievals will be biased.

 A physical retrieval methodology that includes more information about the atmospheric state in the retrieval process is implemented in this VAP.
 The physical retrieval uses interpolated radiosonde profiles to provide the thermodynamic structure of the atmosphere and information on the cloud temperature (Turner et al. 2004), an optimal estimation in an iterative scheme to retrieve PWV and LWP, and the monoRTM radiative transfer model (Clough et al. 2005).
 Before performing the retrievals, the VAP also performs an extensive quality check of the input data to identify, and potentially fix, spurious or suspect input data.